 Differences in Time Frame

 One of the most important differences between day trading and other types of trading is the time frame.
 In day trading, the goal is to profit from short-term price movements within a single trading day.
 Traders open and close positions in a matter of minutes or hours.
 In contrast, other trading styles like swing trading and position trading operate over longer time frames.
+Understanding these time horizons is a key foundation for anyone following the Volity trader guide and learning how to choose a style that matches their goals.

 Swing Trading Time Frames